Best Mariana Tek alternative for boutique studios

 Three questions in order:

 Are you single-location with multi-room support needs?
-Yes → Junocal Studio at $99 handles unlimited rooms within a single location.
-Multi-location independent operations → Junocal supports one account per location.
-Multi-location chain with cross-membership requirements → start the conversation at hello@junocal.com.
+Yes → Junocal Studio at $29 handles unlimited rooms.
+Multi-location with cross-membership requirements → Junocal Studio covers up to five locations and Growth up to ten, with location-aware memberships across sites.
+Scaling beyond ten locations → start the conversation at hello@junocal.com.

 Is the Professional Services (marketing) bundle a meaningful part of your Mariana Tek relationship?
 No → the switch makes sense at the price differential.
 Yes → scope your marketing alternative alongside the platform switch so both decisions are made together.

-Are you using Mariana Tek's reformer-specific scheduling primitives (pick-a-spot, term-based courses, four-mode cancellation policies) and want them at a lower price point?
-Yes → Junocal Studio at $99 ships all three.
+Are you using Mariana Tek's reformer-specific scheduling features (pick-a-spot, term-based courses, four-mode cancellation policies) and want them at a lower price point?
+Yes → Junocal Studio at $29 ships all three.
 The 14-day free trial means you can run them in parallel and verify before committing.

 The 14-day trial is the test